-1. Sleeping too much during the day will keep baby up at night.
+1. Sleeping too much during the day will keep the baby up at night.

-There are substantial variations depending on baby’s age and the length of their naps, but up to that 6 month mark, it’s really not uncommon for baby to be sleeping around 5 hours a day outside of nighttime sleep, so if your little one is still within those guidelines, let them snooze.
+There are substantial variations depending on baby’s age and the length of their naps, but up to that 6-month mark, it’s really not uncommon for a baby to be sleeping around 5 hours a day outside of nighttime sleep, so if your little one is still within those guidelines, let them snooze.

 2. Sleeping is a natural development and can’t be taught.